About

 Dawn Weiss, Flute

-DAWN WEISS, flutist, is a versatile orchestral, solo and chamber musician.
-She served as Principal Flute of the Oregon Symphony for 25 years, and previously as Principal Flute of the Mexico State Symphony Orchestra in Toluca Mexico, and Second Flute of the Miami Philharmonic.
-As a soloist, Ms. Weiss performed concerti with the Oregon Symphony, Vancouver Symphony (WA), Pasadena Symphony, Los Angeles Doctors Symphony, Oregon Mozart Players, Yaquina Chamber Orchestra, Colors of the Baroque Chamber Orchestra, Sunnyside Symphony and Chamber Music Northwest, among others.
-She concertized internationally and nationally in Bolivia, Costa Rica, Italy, Mexico, Peru, California, Oregon, Utah and Washington.
-Music critics have called her work “exquisite,” “imaginative, polished and memorable.”
-As a chamber musician, Ms. Weiss performed and recorded the highly critically acclaimed album “The Weiss Family Woodwinds”, with her brothers, David Weiss, (Oboist) and Abraham Weiss, (Bassoonist).
-She also performed and recorded with “Trillium Winds” and with “Michael Allen Harrison and Friends”, and she produced and performed the well received multi media video of Piazzolla’s “Histoire du Tango: Bordel” with guitarist John Mery and tango dancers.
+DAWN WEISS, award-winning flutist, is a versatile solo, chamber and orchestral musician.
+She served as Principal Flute of the Oregon Symphony for 25 years, and previously as Principal Flute of the Mexico State Symphony Orchestra in Toluca, Mexico, and Second Flute of the Miami Philharmonic.
+As a soloist, Ms. Weiss performed concertos with the Oregon Symphony, Vancouver Symphony (WA), Pasadena Symphony, Los Angeles Doctors Symphony, Oregon Mozart Players, Yaquina Chamber Orchestra, Colors of the Baroque Chamber Orchestra, Sunnyside Symphony, and Chamber Music Northwest, among others.
+She concertized internationally and nationally in Bolivia, Costa Rica, Italy, Mexico, Peru, California, Oregon, Utah, and Washington.
+Music critics have called her work “exquisite,” “imaginative, polished, and memorable.”
+As a chamber musician, Ms. Weiss performed and recorded the highly critically acclaimed solo and chamber music album “The Weiss Family Woodwinds” with her brothers, David Weiss (Oboist) and Abraham Weiss (Bassoonist).
+She also performed and recorded with “Trillium Winds”, (a flute, oboe and piano trio), and with “Michael Allen Harrison and Friends”, and she produced and performed the well-received multimedia video of Piazzolla’s “Histoire du Tango: Bordel” with guitarist John Mery and tango dancers.
 Ms. Weiss served as adjunct flute professor at several Portland, Oregon colleges and taught several summers for Flute Alliance: “Flute Boot Camps.”
-She now resides in N. Eugene where she teaches a limited number of private students.
-For more information, please visit: http://www.dawnweiss.com
+She now resides in Eugene, where she teaches a limited number of private students.
+For more information, please visit: http://www.dawnweiss.com.